Biology Riddles

 Answer: Mutation

-What Am I Biology Riddles For Kids
+Biology Riddles For Kids About Plants & Animals

-What Am I Biology Riddles For Kids
+Biology Riddles For Kids About Plants & Animals

 1. I’m the body’s control center.
 What am I?